 Curcumin in turmeric has been linked to acting as an antidepressant.

 Often when people are experiencing depression, thoughts of eating healthily go out of the window.
-Many suffers often binge eat, eat very minimal amounts, or eat lots of processed food due to its convenience.
+Many suffer often binge eating, eat very minimal amounts, or eat lots of processed food due to its convenience.

-By supporting an individual’s mood, it also helps someone feel more active and in control of their decisions.
+Supporting an individual’s mood, also helps someone feel more active and in control of their decisions.
 Hence they are more likely to make healthier food choices.

 Supporting weight loss